 Portland Headlight - one of the most premier lighthouses to visit in Maine.
 It also comes with a rich history, as it was commissioned in 1791 by George Washington, becoming Maine's oldest lighthouse and one of the most famous landmarks in Maine.
 Located in Fort Williams Park in Cape Elizabeth, Portland Head Light offers visitors a beautiful location for picnics, hiking, relaxing in the park, or visiting the museum built in the former lighthouse Keeper's quarters.
 Offering views of beautiful Portland Harbor, the white fieldstone and brick conical tower stands 101 feet above sea level.

 Coastal Boat Rides - Maine's 5,500-mile coast is best viewed from the water.
 Enjoy a boat ride, a scenic boat cruise from Kennebunkport, Ogunquit or Casco Bay Ferry, a lobster and lighthouse tour, a sunset cruise on a schooner or a whale watch.
-Any boat tour will take visitors on an expedition to view famous landmarks in Maine's coastal region.
+Maine charter boat tours will take visitors on an expedition to view famous landmarks in Maine's coastal region.

-Pemaquid Point Lighthouse - near the end of Pemaquid Point on the rocky coast of Maine is a spectacular site and not to be missed.
+Pemaquid Point Lighthouse - near the end of Pemaquid Point on the rocky coast of Maine is a spectacular site, and Pemaquid Light, not to be missed.

 Cadillac Mountain - Located on Mount Desert Island, Cadillac Mountain is part of Acadia National Park's 35,000 acres.
-This is a spectacular place to view the sunrise and first light of day and hiking this mountain is among the many fun things to do in Acadia National Park.
+This is a spectacular place to view the sunrise and first light of day.
+Biking and and hiking this mountain is among the many fun things to do in Acadia National Park.

 Oh my Gosh Corner - On the ride to Sugarloaf Mountain, in Carrabassett Valley, Maine's largest single ski mountain appears dramatically as you approach eager with alpine anticipation.